 If you have employees or contractors that need access to funds, however, credit cards lose their shine.
 In addition to requiring credit approval, they don’t come with the controls and reporting features offered by prepaid debit cards.

 These options are ideal in specific circumstances, such as for an Uber driver with the above card.
-These alternatives, however, don’t typically scale or offer the same robust tools you’ll see with business prepaid debit cards.
+These alternatives, however, don’t typically scale or offer the same robust tools you’ll see with business prepaid cards.

-Step 2: Select the Features You Need
+Step 2: Select the Features Your Business Needs

 This process may eliminate some options from consideration.